Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 🔴 **Rule 6: Investigate patients with the above anomalies.
-Probably only need to look at individuals who have been flagged by the calculators.**
+Probably only need to look at individuals who have been flagged by the calculators(?).
+After further investigation: establishing time from diagnosis to insulin in GP records is not possible so ignore rules involving time to insulin.**

 Patients with the above anomalies have not been removed from our dataset.